I'm interested in the cognitive science of language. My research

 Li, C., Goldrick, M., & Gollan, T. (in press).
 Bilinguals’ twisted tongues: Frequency lag or interference?
 Memory

 Adi, Y., Keshet, J., Cibelli, E., Gustafson, E., Clopper, E., & Goldrick, M. (in press).

 Automatic measurement of vowel duration via structured prediction.
 Journal of the Acoustical Society of America. preprint,pdf

-Goldrick, M. (in press).
-Phonological processing: The retrieval and encoding of word form information in speech production.
+McClain, R., & Goldrick, M. (in press).
+The neurocognitive mechanisms of speech production.

 In S. L. Thompson-Schill (Ed.)
 Stevens’ handbook of experimental psychology and cognitive neuroscience (4th Ed., Vol. 3: